mikeshardmind/async-utils/readme.md

 5. Changing the semantic meaning of a parameter's default value.
 6. Changing the allowed runtime type of a parameter in a way that makes a previously supported call invalid.
 7. Changing the runtime return type of a documented function to no longer match prior documentation.
+8. Changing an object to no longer be shareable across threads.

 When something isn't covered explicitly one way or the other above, it will be considered a breaking change if an intended supported usage